Instructor Toolkit

 Feedback and Assessment

 The platforms below provide a range of methods to provide a formative and summative assessment.
-Software such as Turnitin or Show Me allow users to give detailed formative feedback though the use of voice as well as written comments to both the general document and specific parts of it.
+Software such as Turnitin allow users to give detailed formative feedback though the use of voice as well as written comments to both the general document and specific parts of it.
 Canvas and Turnitin also provide grade books for keeping track of students’ progress.

 - Turnitin is an Internet-based plagiarism prevention service that helps instructors as well as students to check a paper’s similarity with the sources cited and thus preventing possible cases of plagiarism.
 It also offers other features, such as an online grading tool (called GradeMark) with written and voice comments, and a peer review system(called PeerMark), with the option to randomly assign papers to peers.
 Official website – Tutorial